Jonxslays/Chess/README.md

 > This is a gui application, and as such will not run inside WSL.
 > (Get a real operating system, stop faking it.)

+## Warning

+This game is not fully developed, the README will be updated when it is in a playable state.

 ## How to play

 ```bash